 AAS Consulting Services

 We specialize in all phases of avalanche work, including recreation, transportation, and industrial consulting.
-Our avalanche capabilities include planning, mapping, training, artificial release including helicopter and hand blasting, structural mitigation, research, risk analysis, mapping, operations, and project management.
+Our avalanche capabilities include planning, mapping, training, artificial release including helicopter and hand blasting, structural mitigation, research, risk analysis, mapping, operations, guiding, and project management.

 Our work comes to us through word of mouth based on our reputation, so we have kept this website simple, to briefly provide the key information necessary to assist our clients and prospective clients.